Work Club: History

-Two additional partners joined in December 2007, Ben Mooge (Creative Partner) and Lisa de Bonis (Strategy Partner).
+Two additional partners joined in December 2007: Ben Mooge (Creative Partner) and Lisa de Bonis (Strategy Partner).
 Jane McNeill (COO) joined in February 2013.

-On April 1, 2013, Work Cub acquired the clients and assets of Pirata London Ltd, a digital design and production studio led by Eduardo de Felipe and Stuart Peddie.
+On 1 April 2013 Work Cub acquired the clients and assets of Pirata London Ltd, a digital design and production studio led by Eduardo de Felipe and Stuart Peddie.

-Brooks, Griffith, Sandoz, Claydon, and McNeill had previously worked together at Agency Republic and won Digital Agency of the Year accolades from Campaign and Marketing four times.
+Brooks, Griffith, Sandoz, Claydon, and McNeill had previously worked together at Agency Republic, and had won Digital Agency of the Year accolades for “Campaign and Marketing” four times.
 Mooge and de Bonis had previously worked together at Mother Advertising.

 Clients

 Work Club's disclosed clients are: